This page outlines our answers to some of the most frequently asked questions regarding our postgraduate programmes.

 How many available places are there on each programme?

-We aim to admit approximately 40 MPhil students and 20 PhD students each year.
+From October 2024, we aim to admit approximately 55 MPhil students and 20 PhD students each year.

 My applicant self-service isn’t working, what do I do?

-Please report any technical issues to the Postgraduate Admissions Office [link] via their contact form.
+Please report any technical issues to the Postgraduate Admissions Office via their contact form.

-You cannot change your choice of College after submitting your application (except in cases where you have obtained funding from another College).
-Before choosing a College please visit the Postgraduate Admissions page on choosing a College [link] for more advice on choosing the right college for you.
+You cannot change your choice of College after submitting your application (except in cases where you have obtained funding from another College, or if there are disability access issues).
+Before choosing a College please visit the Postgraduate Admissions page on choosing a College for more advice on choosing the right college for you.

 When will I hear if I have received funding from the University?

 Successful awardees are informed by University funding bodies.
-Each funding competition has different release dates, please visit their websites to review their funding timetables; Gates Cambridge [link], ESRC [link], Cambridge Trust [link].
+Each funding competition has different release dates, please visit their websites to review their funding timetables; Gates Cambridge [link], Cambridge Trust [link].

 I have made my application after the funding deadlines.
 Can I still be considered for University funding?